RLee12/RLee12.github.io/pages/about.md

 >A passionate seeker who constantly looks for meaning of life.
 Love challenges, and thrive at solving them.
 Boredom of life suffocates creativity.
 Curiosity steers the way out.

 I am currently a Data Analyst in the renewable energy industry based in Folsom, California.
-More frankly, renewable energy is just a buzz work for solar and wind energy.
+More frankly, renewable energy is just a buzz word for solar and wind energy.
 I work with energy data at work.

 Solar data is fun to work with, partially because solar irradiance has quite a typical pattern: the sun goes up in the morning and goes down in the evening, so visualizing a sunny, cloudless day's solar irradiance will yield a perfect bell-shaped curve.